NAK-DT/NeuralNetwork/README.md

 ﻿# Neural Network from Scratch

-This project implements a simple fully connected feedforward neural network from scratch using only NumPy using no ML libraries such as TensorFlow, PyTorch.
+This project implements a simple fully connected feedforward neural network from scratch using no ML libraries such as TensorFlow, PyTorch.
 Currently trained and evaluated on a binary classification dataset from Kaggle (Breast-cancer).
 It's been one-hot encoded.

 Future plans: